How Warren Buffett Became One of the World’s Richest Investors

 Tip: The realization that a fund’s marketing doesn’t match what you find in the prospectus is a harsh lesson.
 Always verify the actual factor exposures in the holdings.
 Value funds often drift into growth.

-Graham’s “The Intelligent Investor” gave Buffett his operating system.
-The concept of “Mr. Market”—treating the stock market as a manic-depressive business partner offering daily quotes—is the psychological armor required for DIY investing.
-Without that mental model, the behavioral itch to tinker ruins long-term compounding.
-If you don’t view a 30% drop in a fundamentally sound stock as a buying opportunity, you have no business picking individual equities.
-Graham’s math provided the valuation filter, but the “Mr. Market” metaphor provided the behavioral shield to survive the execution.
+Graham’s “The Intelligent Investor” provided Buffett with his operational framework.
+The concept of “Mr. Market”—treating public markets as a manic-depressive counterparty offering daily liquidity quotes—is the psychological armor required for long-term DIY investing.
+Without that behavioral framework, the urge to tinker during drawdowns ruins compounding.
+If an investor cannot view a 30% drop in a fundamentally sound stock as an efficient capital deployment opportunity, they have no business running concentrated equity books.
+Graham’s quantitative rules provided the valuation filter, but the behavioral shield allowed him to survive the execution.
+That sounds great until you actually have to hold it while the rest of the world is screaming that your chosen factor strategy is permanently broken.

 • Mr. Market Framework: Stripping emotion from volatility and treating market panic as a liquidity provider.